jramos-br/jsdoc-summarize2/README.md

 The default behavior of [JSDoc](https://npm.im/jsdoc) is to use only the last description in the comment block.
 Previous descriptions, if any, are ignored.
-Using the [Summarize2](https://npm.im/jsdoc-summarize2) plugin, you can write a comment block like above and, during the [JSDoc](https://npm.im/jsdoc) run, the plugin automatically changes the first description into a summary.
+Using the [Summarize2](https://npm.im/jsdoc-summarize2) plugin, you can write a comment block like the one above and, during the [JSDoc](https://npm.im/jsdoc) run, the plugin automatically changes the first description into a summary.

 ## Quick start